Coronavirus and your workplace pension

 I’d like to suspend paying my workplace pension contributions until my work situation improves.
 How can I do this?

-To temporarily stop paying contributions, you’ll need to cease active membership of the NOW: Pensions Trust (the ‘Scheme’).
+To temporarily stop paying contributions, you’ll need to cease active membership of the now:pensions Trust (the ‘Scheme’).

 You can do this by logging into our member website.
 Simply click the ‘Opt-out button’ and complete the relevant forms.
 You can also contact our member support team for a paper copy of the opt-out form.